What You Will Need

 - Financial aid application/materials

 Review each program’s list of requirements and deadlines to make sure you have everything.
 Even within universities, graduate application requirements can differ by department.
-Call their admissions offices with any questions.
+Call or email their admissions offices with any questions.

 Researching and Selecting Graduate Schools

 Going to graduate school can be a good option for your academic, professional, and personal goals, but first things first—how do you know which program is right for you?

 Self-assess: Self-assessment can help you consider important factors for making your decision.